Rithvik09/NBA-Player-Props-Analyzer/README.md

 NBA Player Props Analyzer
 Welcome to the NBA Player Props Analyzer project!

 This tool is designed to assist sports bettors in making data-driven decisions by leveraging advanced machine learning models, real-time data updates, and comprehensive basketball analytics.

-Table of Contents
-Overview
-Key Features
-System Architecture
-Data Collection and Integration
-Machine Learning Models
-Installation
-Usage
-Future Improvements
-Contributors
-Overview
 The NBA Player Props Analyzer transforms sports betting from an intuition-driven activity into a data-driven process.
 Using historical and real-time basketball data, this system predicts player performance and provides betting recommendations tailored to specific games and players.

 This project integrates data management, machine learning, and database-driven analytics to create a recommendation engine that goes beyond traditional betting tools.